openvinotoolkit/training_extensions/training_toolbox/lpr/README.md

 To train a model, go through the following steps:

-1. Download training data and extract it in some `<dataset_folder>`.
-It will consist from folder with training images named `crops` and text file with annotations named `annotation`.
+1. Download training data and extract it in `data/synthetic_chinese_license_plates` folder.
+After extracting it will consist from folder with training images named `crops` and text file with annotations named `annotation`.

     After extracting training data archive run python script from `data/synthetic_chinese_license_plates/make_train_val_split.py` to make split of
-    the whole annotations into `train` and `val` feeding him path to `<dataset_folder>/annotation` file from archive as an input.
-As a result you'll find `<dataset_folder>/train`, `<dataset_folder>/val` annotation files with full path to images and labels in the folder with extracted data.
+    the whole annotations into `train` and `val` feeding him path to `data/synthetic_chinese_license_plates/annotation` file from archive as an input.
+As a result you'll find `data/synthetic_chinese_license_plates/train`, `data/synthetic_chinese_license_plates/val` annotation files with full path to images and labels in the folder with extracted data.

     Then edit `training_toolbox/lpr/chinese_lp/config.py` by pointing out
     `train.train_list_file_path` and `train.val_list_file_path`
-    parameters in train section to paths to obtained `train` and `val` annotation files accordingly.
+    parameters in train section to paths of obtained `train` and `val` annotation files accordingly.

 2. To start training go to `training_toolbox/lpr` directory and type in command line: